hansopoien/rock-paper-scissors/readme.md

 -   Now you choose your prefered API testing software.
 -   You need to set the request to:
     **POST**
--   The format must be in in:
+-   The format must be in:
     **JSON**
 -   The body should contain a key-value pair like the following example for player 1 name: